Self-Custody CELO

 -

 You are self-custodying (you hold the private key to your address), and that you have provided that address directly to cLabs.
-If you are using a custody provider (Anchorage, Coinbase, CoinList, or others), please contact them for directions.
+If you are using a custody provider (Anchorage, CoinList, or others), please contact them for directions.

 -